Magerick/first-day-repo/modulePriority.md

 * Module 2 - Pseudo elements.
 These are handy to know about, but we can use JavaScript to do the same actions.
 * Module 5 - Bootstrap.
 It's nice to know, but you can pick it up as necessary.
+* Module 9 - Everything in this module is important to know by sight, but not necessarily understand completely.
+You will run across this code during your career, and you should be able to understand what it is.
+* Module 10 - Functional Constructors, Testing.
+Testing is important, and you should learn the basics, but make sure you have a good grasp of JS fundamentals first.

 ## Low Priority